torokernel/torokernel/README.md

 * Tiny image
 * Built-in gdbstub

-## How try ToroMicroVM?
+## How try Toro?
-You can quickly get a first taste of ToroMicroVM by running the HelloWorld example by building a docker image that includes all the required tools.
-To do so, execute the following commands in a console (These steps require KVM and Docker):
+You can quickly get a first taste of Toro by running the HelloWorld example using a docker image that includes all the required tools.
+To do so, execute the following commands in a console (these steps require KVM and Docker):

 ```bash
 wget https://raw.githubusercontent.com/torokernel/torokernel/master/ci/Dockerfile